David-Durst/embeddedHaskellAetherling/theory/Types.md

 ## Flat SSeq
 The above `Seq 6 Int` can be converted to an `SSeq 6 Int` with six integers on one clock cycle.
-The below diagrams show how the distribution of this value's elements in space and time.
+The below diagrams show the distribution of this value's elements in space and time.

 The first diagram visualizes the structure of Aetherling's nested `SSeq`s and `TSeq`s.
 The `()` indicate an `SSeq`.